togglebyte/afk/README.md

 -c color  colors the text with a bold foreground color.
 Colors: Black, Red, Green, Yellow, Blue, Purple, Cyan, White

 -k Allow countdown to go negative / Stopwatch mode

 -0 Hide hour or minutes when zero

 -f Use figgle font for message

+-z Horizontally centers the timer

+-p # Same message padding for top and bottom
+-p # # Different message padding for top and bottom

+-t # Same timer padding for top and bottom
+-t # # Different timer padding for top and bottom Horizontal padding will only be applied when timer is not centered

 --help  shows this help